Feedforward and feedback processing in thalamus

 Neural basis of visual behavior

-Neural activity, even in early sensory areas, is modulated by visual behavior (Khastkhodaei et al. 2016; Saleem et al. 2017).
+Neural activity, even in early sensory areas, is modulated by visual behavior.
 In the past, we have shown that visual behavior in mice does not only reflect stimulus properties, but can also heavily be influenced by non-sensory factors, such as past rewards or past choices (Busse et al. 2011).
-In a project within the RTG Perception in Context 2175, we follow up on this observation and combine electrophysiological recordings, optogenetics and computational modeling (in collaboration with Thomas Wachtler, LMU) to gain a deeper understanding in the neural circuits and mechanism underlying history-dependent visual processing.
+In an ongoing project, we study how such history effects change with learning of a two-alternative forced choice task.

 Natural stimuli for mice

 Across species, visual systems have evolved to efficiently cope with the specific information encountered in the animal’s natural habitat.
 Visual stimuli that are matched to natural conditions are therefore essential to understand how neurons process visual information.
-In a project with Thomas Euler (CIN, University of Tübingen), we explore the visual input received by the mouse visual system under natural conditions and how such input is processed along key stages of the early visual system (funded by SFB 1233).
+In a project with Thomas Euler (CIN, University of Tübingen), we characterized the visual input received by the mouse visual system under natural conditions (Qiu et al. 2021).
+Ongoing work aims at understanding how such input is processed along key stages of the early visual system (funded by SFB 1233).